 - apprenticeships

 - traineeships

 - further education and training

 - university (through alternative entry programs)

-- employment.
+employment.

-PRECAL (Applied Learning) at Year 10 is an exciting opportunity providing an alternative to the mainstream Year 10 Curriculum.
-It offers students a more hands-on approach to develop the skills necessary for transition to VET, VCE-VM, Apprenticeships, Traineeships and Employment.
+Applied Learning subjects at Year 10 are an exciting opportunity to engage in more project based/real world learning.
+These subjects offer students a more hands-on approach to develop the skills necessary for transition to VET, VCE-VM, Apprenticeships, Traineeships and Employment.